ciao-project/ciao/DeveloperQuickStart.md

 > NOTE: Go version 1.7 or later is required for Ciao.
 Ciao will not work with older version of Go.
 Hence it is best you download and install the latest version of Go if you distro is not on Go 1.7.

+You should also ensure that your GOPATH environment variable is set.

 # Getting Started with ciao-down
 ciao-down is a small utility for setting up a VM that contains